-If Zinc Bromide is spilled, take the following steps:
+If Phenylthiourea is spilled, take the following steps:

-- Evacuate persons not wearing protective equipment from area of spill until clean-up is complete. - Collect powdered material in the most convenient and safe manner and deposit in sealed containers. - It may be necessary to contain and dispose of Zinc Bromide as a HAZARDOUS WASTE.
-Contact your state Department of Environmental Protection (DEP) or your regional office of the federal Environmental Protection Agency (EPA) for specific recommendations. - If employees are required to clean-up spills, they must be properly trained and equipped.
+- Evacuate persons not wearing protective equipment from area of spill until clean-up is complete. - Collect powdered material in the most convenient and safe manner and deposit in sealed containers. - Ventilate and wash area after clean-up is complete. - It may be necessary to contain and dispose of Phenylthiourea as a HAZARDOUS WASTE.
+Contact your Department of Environmental Protection (DEP) or your regional office of the federal Environmental Protection Agency (EPA) for specific recommendations. - If employees are required to clean-up spills, they must be properly trained and equipped.
 OSHA 1910.120(q) may be applicable.